hussius/deeplearning-biology/README.md

 **Deep Learning Accurately Predicts Estrogen Receptor Status in Breast Cancer Metabolomics Data** [[code](http://pubs.acs.org/doi/suppl/10.1021/acs.jproteome.7b00595/suppl_file/pr7b00595_si_001.pdf)][[paper](http://pubs.acs.org/doi/full/10.1021/acs.jproteome.7b00595)]

 Classification algorithms for metabolomics data with respect to estrogen receptor status are compared, and the best performing algorithm is an autoencoder-based feedforward network with parameters tuned using H2O's R interface.

+### Generative models <a name='generative'></a>

+In many cases, it can be useful to generate synthetic data that resembles real data in order to boost dataset sizes or avoid violating patient privacy.
+Here, some of these approaches are listed.

+**Privacy-preserving generative deep neural networks support clinical data sharing** [[Github](https://github.com/greenelab/SPRINT_gan)][[bioRxiv preprint](https://www.biorxiv.org/content/early/2017/11/15/159756)]

+This describes a clever idea where generative adversarial networks (GANs) are used to synthesize data that closely resembles actual data measured on study participants, but which cannot be traced back to a specific subject.
+The latter aspect, called differential privacy, is incorporated into the method by design and gives strong guarantees of the likelihood that a subject could be identified as a member of a trial.

+**Creating artificial human genomes using generative models** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/10/07/769091.full.pdf)]

+The authors compare Restricted Boltzmann Machines (RBM) and Generative Adversarial Networks (GAN) as tools for creating synthetic human genomes.

 ## Genomics <a name="genomics"></a>